ghrgriner/anki-stats/README.md

 [statistics window](https://docs.ankiweb.net/stats.html#statistics)
 where users can obtain information on their studying performance for a deck.
 In total, eight to eleven figures and two text/tabular outputs are generated.
-For example, there is a histograms for the number of past reviews per day stratified by learning phase, and unstratified histograms of expected future reviews by day, card difficulty, and card retrievability.
-Bar charts and a table show the number of times the user indicated the 'right' answer was obtained during study, stratifying by study hour or the various learning phases defined by the software.
+For example, there is a histogram for the number of past reviews per day stratified by learning phase, and unstratified histograms of expected future reviews by day, card difficulty, and card retrievability.
+Bar charts and a table show the number of times the user indicated the 'right' answer was obtained during study stratified by study hour or the various learning phases defined by the software.

 The statistics window offers much flexibity in subsetting the deck population